yunussezgin/library-app/README.md

 Library App to manage your books and magazines

-### Required tools to run the API
+## Tech Stack
-- JDK 8
+- Java 8
 - Maven
-- Eclipse or IntelliJ Idea
+- Spring Boot 2.6.5

-## Run the below commands at the root of the project directory
+## How to start the project ?
-Build the project using maven.
+Run the below commands at the root of the project directory.
 ```
 mvn clean install
 ```